Managed IT Services for Pickering Businesses

 According to the Information and Privacy Commissioner of Ontario (IPC) (2026), enforces PHIPA safeguards for Lakeridge Health-affiliated Pickering clinics and PIPEDA controls for private firms.
 This shapes how Fusion delivers managed IT for Pickering-area businesses: every engagement lands with regulator-aligned controls and audit-ready evidence rather than generic best-practice claims.

-.
-Managed IT Services in Pickering
+Frequently Asked Questions: Managed IT in Pickering

 Reviewed personally by Mike Pearlstein, CISSP.